softchris/golang-book/01-basics/04-conversions/README.md

 # Go from the beginning - converting between types

+This article covers how to convert between strings and numbers.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Introduce uses cases where data conversion make sense
+- Showcase how to use `strconv` library.

+## Why convert between types

 There's different data types and a need to convert between them.
 For example, we often need to convert between text and numbers for presentational and other reasons.
-We also need to convert between numbers and decimals without loosing information in the process.
+We also need to convert between numbers and decimals without losing information in the process.

 The main package for dealing with conversions in Go is `strconv`.

 ## Use case - command line arguments

+Let's show a common case where you start off with strings and you need to make it into numbers, command line arguments.
 To use command line arguments in a program, you need the `os` package.

 `os.Args` points to an array representing your command line arguments.
 To access a specific argument, you would use the index operator `[]` like so: